Virtual-Coffee/VC-Community-Docs/lightning-talks/message-templates/speaker-info-message-2-template.md

   - Website
   - Streaming platform

 You can send this info via Slack or email at {{ email address }}.
-The sooner you remite this info, the sooner we can create a graphic for you to use to promote your Lightning Talk on social media and in your network!
+The sooner you remit this info, the sooner we can create a graphic for you to use to promote your Lightning Talk on social media and in your network!
 Additionally, I will follow up in a few days to ask for the following:

 - Length of talk (in minutes)
 - Video recording of talk (if you are not presenting live)